robvdw/CMIDAT01K-DATA-SCIENCE-for-IOT/README.md

 # Goal & Aims
 This Do-it-Yourself (DIY) course is designed to provide a basic grounding of the Internet of Things (IoT).

-* The aim is to equip students with the Data Science skills to be able complete basic  IoT scenariors.
+* The aim is to equip students with the Data Science skills in order to complete basic IoT-scenario's.
 * Providing students with templates and a data-toolkit (code), which can be implemented through popular single board microcontrollers (Hardware).

 # Required Hardware